Vai people

-The Vai are a Mande-speaking ethnic group that live mostly in Liberia, with a small minority living in south-eastern Sierra Leone.
-The Vai are known for their indigenous syllabic writing system known as Vai syllabary, developed in the 1820s by Momolu Duwalu Bukele and other Vai elders.
+The Vai are Mandé peoples that live mostly in Liberia, with a small minority living in south-eastern Sierra Leone.
+The Vai are known for their indigenous writing system known as the Vai syllabary, developed in the 1820s by Momolu Duwalu Bukele and other Vai elders.
 Over the course of the 19th century, literacy in the writing system became widespread.
-Its use declined over the 20th century, but modern computer technology may enable a revival.
+Its use declined over the 20th century, but modern computer technology has enabled a revival.

-The Vai people speak the Vai language, which is of the Mande languages.
-The Sierra Leonean Vai are predominantly found in Pujehun District (around the Liberian border).
+The Vai people speak the Vai language, which is one of the Mande languages.
+The Sierra Leonean Vai are predominantly found in Pujehun District around the Liberian border.
 Many Sierra Leonean villages that border Liberia are populated by the Vai.
-In total only about 1200 Vai live in Sierra Leone.
+In total, about 1200 Vai live in Sierra Leone.

 History

 The earliest written documentation of the Vai is by Dutch merchants sometime in the first half of the 17th century, denoting a political group near Cape Mount.
-The Vai likely settled there as part of the Mane invasions from the Mali Empire in the middle of the 16th century and, according to Vai oral tradition, were led by the brothers Fábule and Kīatámba in conquering the land down to the coast.
+The Vai are, however, likely the people called Gallinas by the Portuguese, which has them settled in the area by the mid 15th century.
+Led by the Camara clan, one of the earliest Mandinka inhabitants of Manding region, they had come southwest to raid and trade in salt and Kola nuts.

+Oral histories transmitted by Momolu Massaquoi describe a Mandinka king sending expeditions south from the Manding region to discover the sea and stimulate a trade in salt.
+The members of these expeditions intermarried with local Gola people to create the Vai, but they retained strong trade links with the Mandinka of the interior.

 Culture and education

 In many aspects, the Vai are a unique African ethnicity.
-Many believe that the region inhabited by the Vai is the original home of the Poro, a male secret society known throughout West Africa.
+Some writers believe that the region inhabited by the Vai is the original home of the Poro, a male secret society known throughout West Africa.
 The Vai are also quite musical.
 They play many instruments and perform dances on special occasions.

 The Vai have three types of schooling.
 The first and most important is the bush school, where the children learn traditional Vai socialization skills, important survival skills, and other traits of village life for four to five years.
 Second is the English school; some Vai children attend English schools to learn the English language.
 Finally, there are the Quranic schools, where Vai children are taught the Arabic language under the guidance of the local Muslim religious leader.